01 of 06

 All of the bead colors listed for the peyote stitch designs are Delica beads since they provide the evenest results when using peyote stitch.
 If you don't mind a more freeform (i.e. slightly uneven) beadwork bracelet, other beads can be used, but do your best to cull the beads to give yourself similar sizes and shapes to work with.
 Vastly different sized beads will make the band uneven and possibly expose the thread, making it more likely to fray.Continue to 4 of 6 below.

 Alphabet Pattern for Peyote Stitch

 This block uppercase alphabet peyote pattern can be used as a starting point to customize your own designs.
-It can be used to add initials to a design or add words or phrases.
+It can be used to add initials to design or add words or phrases.
 These are especially useful for affirmation style bracelet designs.
 Some common words for affirmation bracelets include breathe, dance, dream, hope, joy, laugh, live, love, and peace.
 There are many others.
 See what words speak to you and design your own bracelet or necklace strap.Continue to 5 of 6 below.

 05 of 06

 This breathe affirmation bracelet pattern uses the letters from the alphabet pattern combined with some simple shapes.
 When designing a bracelet or band using the letters, you can choose to write the word once in the center or multiple times.
 Just be sure to plan the length of your project appropriately so you don't cut off words!